ChrisBuilds/terminaltexteffects/README.md

   --input-file, -i INPUT_FILE
-                        File to read input from --version, -v         show program's version number and exit --tab-width (int > 0)
+                        File to read input from --version, -v         show program's version number and exit --random-effect, -R   Randomly select an effect to apply --include-effects INCLUDE_EFFECTS [INCLUDE_EFFECTS ...]
+                        Space-separated list of Effects to include when randomly selecting an effect --exclude-effects EXCLUDE_EFFECTS [EXCLUDE_EFFECTS ...]
+                        Space-separated list of Effects to exclude when randomly selecting an effect --tab-width (int > 0)
                         Number of spaces to use for a tab character.
   --xterm-colors        Convert any colors specified in 24-bit RBG hex to the closest 8-bit XTerm-256 color.